Goodwillie Calculus via Adjunction and LS Cocategory: Background

 \subsection{Goodwillie Calculus}

 Not much background in Goodwillie calculus is needed to understand our results.
-Information regarding the dual calculus may be found in the appendix.
+Information regarding the dual calculus may be found in section \ref{sec:bkDGC}.
 In this paper, we restrict ourselves to calculus ``over a point".
-Goodwillie has defined the theory more arbitrarily, for spaces over an arbitrary fixed space, and recent work has extended another model of the calculus to functors of spaces with maps factoring a fixed map (e.g. for a map $f:A \ra B$, a factorization is then a space $X$ with maps $\alpha, \beta$ such that $\beta \circ \alpha =f$).
-We will tend to assume our domain and codomain to be topological spaces over a point (outside of the dual calculus setting, where to talk about $P^n$, we need to work stably, and use endofunctors of (Bousfield-Friedlander) spectra).
+Goodwillie has defined the theory more arbitrarily, for spaces over an arbitrary fixed space, and recent work has extended another model of the calculus to functors of spaces with maps factoring a fixed map (e.g. for a map $f:A \ra B$, a factorization is then a space $X$ with maps $\alpha, \beta$ such that $\beta \circ \alpha =f$), see \cite{BJM14}.
+It is possible that these more general forms of calculus then give altered versions of LScocategory.
+That is, we expect that $\T_n \I$ for functors over arbitrary $Y$ classifies a sort of relative or fiberwise LScocategory.

+We will assume our domain and codomain are topological spaces over a point, outside of the dual calculus setting, where to talk about $P^n$, we work stably, and use functors of (Bousfield-Friedlander) spectra.